sleak-lbl/weekly-emails/items/armtools.md

 ### Tutorial on Using ARM Debugging and Profiling Tools at NERSC Rescheduled for July 16

-The ARM Debugging and Profiling Tools tutorial originally scheduled for Thursday, June 25 has been rescheduled for July 16 due to the extension of the center-wide electrical upgrade and power outage.

 Registration is open for the ARM Debugging and Profiling Tools (DDT, MAP, and Performance Reports) Tutorial that will now be held on Thursday, July 16 from 9 am to noon (Pacific time).
 Attendees will learn how to efficiently use these